Suitable for a Literary Classic

 Here’s a quick sample: “On week-ends, his Rolls-Royce became an omnibus, bearing parties to and from the city between nine in the morning and long past midnight…”

 We know that neither this Rolls, nor the yellow 1928 Ascot Dual Cowl Sport Phaeton featured in the 1974 film adaptation of the F. Scott Fitzgerald classic, would have been Jay Gatsby’s ride.
 The novel was written in 1925, and its story took place in 1922.
 The Rolls that Fitzgerald described would have been a Silver Ghost.
 Chalk that up to Hollywood license, or just the convenience of getting a Phantom owner to paint his car yellow.

-The light green Ascot Tourer offered by RM Sotheby’s is less flashy than the yellow that Gatsby chose to catch the eye of Daisy Buchanan, a car that her boorish husband refers to as a “circus wagon.”
-This Phantom Ascot Tourer has a pre-sale estimate of $275,000-$325,000.
+The light green Ascot Tourer offered by RM Sotheby’s is less flashy than the yellow that Gatsby chose to woo Daisy Buchanan.
+A car that her boorish husband refers to as a “circus wagon”.
+Likewise, this Phantom Ascot Tourer has a pre-sale estimate of $275,000-$325,000.

 The American Rolls-Royce

 Six years before the great Duesenberg Model J arrived, a nouveau riche ex-bootlegger might well have chosen a “Springfield” Rolls-Royce like the Ascot Tourer, that is, a model made in Springfield.
 Mass.
 Rolls-Royce of America Incorporated was established there in 1919 when its planned operation to build aero engines for The Great War was no longer needed.

 Rolls-Royce went to great pains to assure snobby American buyers that the Springfield cars were the equal of cars made in England.
 In addition, the thorough testing of finished cars was the same.
 This includes lengthy road tests and disassembling and re-assembling the chassis and engine, followed by more road testing.